Get age from birthday

 Because Excel dates are actually serial numbers, the raw values are:

 With these inputs, DATEDIF returns 19 as a final result.

 To calculate age on a specific date, replace the TODAY function with the target date.
 An easy and safe way to hardcode a specific date into a formula is to use the DATE function.
 For example, to calculate age as of January 1, 2021, you can use a formula like this:

 This formula will return Michael Chang's age on January 1, 2022, which is 20.

 Adult or Minor

-To check a birthday and return "Minor" or "Adult", you can wrap the age formula in the IF function like so:
+To check a birthdate and return "Minor" or "Adult", you can wrap the formula in the IF function like so:

 The above formula is an example of nesting.
 Replace 18 with whatever age is appropriate.